johnny-psh/material-blog-jp/README.md

 This theme consists of four web pages, index, about, search and 404.
 Index will display all the blog posts, starting from the latest.
 Search will display a text field input and two of the latest blog posting.
 About will contain a description of the blog.
 404 will display when someone tried to access a resource that can not be found.
 This theme is optimized for mobile phones, iPads, etc

-Supports Programming snippets using Rogue (Github Theme)
+Supports code highlights using Rogue (Github Theme)

 Due to some of the limitations, please have at least two posts to push the footers to the bottom of the page, same goes for the "about" section.